hashintel/labs/apps/sim-core/README.md

 - [X] Temporary removal of legacy Git-based UI elements
 - [x] Allow for "project export" functionality in the development environment
 - [ ] Re-enable "new simulation" creation flow
+- [ ] Introduce local file storage for working offline (outside of local storage)
-- [ ] Direct GitHub integration for simulation management and storage
+- [ ] Introduce GitHub integration for simulation management and storage
+- [ ] Introduce prompt to ask users to insert Mapbox keys (securely stored) where not provided as an environment variable
+- [ ] Re-introduce "Example projects" accessible via the menus
-- [ ] Reintroduction of Git-based UI elements (such as the activity pane)
+- [ ] Re-enable Git-based UI elements (such as the resources and activity panes, as well as ability to fork projects)
+- [ ] Re-enable executing simulations in hCloud from hCore itself (allowing access to cloud-only features such as optimization experiments)

 While we work toward completing phase one, please be mindful of the software's current limitations.

 Phase two of our migration process involves enabling users to create, work with and run [HASH Core] and [HASH Engine] simulations in the [HASH] application directly.
+This will involved re-enabling simulation/behavior/dataset publishing directly on HASH, and a whole new approach to using typed entities in simulations.

 ## Limitations